Tayger84/Tayger84/README.md

 I spent several years working in technical analysis of complex automotive electronic systems, where I focused on defect analysis, logs, diagnostics, system behavior and root-cause investigation.

 Over time, I became increasingly interested in the software side of problem solving — especially automation, data processing, validation logic and backend application structure.
+I enjoy problems where it is not enough to just write code — first, the system has to be understood.

 I am now building my skills in Python software engineering through personal projects focused on: